samathaluca/new-lazycamp/README.md

 ### Tools

 * [Gitpod](https://www.gitpod.io/) is the IDE used for developing this project.
+* [Visual Studio Code](https://code.visualstudio.com/) is the IDE used for developing this project locally when no internet was available.
+Also for using extensions which proved to be more reliable in VSC than in the more rececently established gitpod e.g. beautifying the code
 * [Django](https://www.djangoproject.com/) as python web framework for rapid development and clean design.
 * [Stripe](https://stripe.com/gb) as payment platform to validate and accept credit card payments securely.
 * [AWS S3 Bucket](https://aws.amazon.com/)  to store static files and images entered into the database.